Exciting facts about Raplamaa

 Our Raplamaa

-Today, the beautiful nature and relatively peaceful living environment attract many capital city residents who are tired of the noise of the big city to build their homes here.
-However, the same thing happened several centuries ago, when manors were born.
+The beautiful nature and relatively peaceful living environment today attracts many capital city residents, tired of the hustle and bustle of the big city, to build their homes here.
+The same thing happened several centuries ago, when manors were born.
 Manor historians appreciate the architectural uniqueness of the manors here and distinguish the golden circle of Raplamaa manors accordingly.

-The areas and people here have always been a sensitive reflection of the development of Estonia, whether it is the meeting place of ancient elders, the beginning of the greatest uprising of the Middle Ages or the source of the Estonian epic.
+The areas and people here have always been a sensitive reflection of the development of Estonia, whether as a meeting place of ancient elders, the beginning of the greatest uprising of the Middle Ages or the source of the Estonian epic.
 In the 1950s, the largest organization of forest brothers was born here, which fought against the Soviet occupation.

 The nature of Raplamaa is characterized by large marsh areas and dense forests.
-Forests cover nearly half, while swamps and swampy areas cover about a third of the county.
+Forests cover almost half of the county, while swamps and marshy areas cover about a third.

-Raplamaa is largely located in the Paelava area.
+Raplamaa is largely located on a limestone plain.
 In the northern and central parts, you can find fertile fields and large karst areas, but in the Vigala region, the soil is a steep loam layer, into which entire buildings once sank.

-In the municipality of Märjamaa, the world’s rarest fragile locus trees grow on the pae, but in the municipalities of Kaiu and Rapla, the biggest karst caves of Kuimetsa and Pae are located in Estonia.
+In the municipality of Märjamaa, the world’s rarest fragile alvar spruce trees grow on limestone.
+Kaiu and Rapla rural municipalities are home to the largest karst caves in Estonia, the Kuimetsa and Pae caves.

-At one end of the county, in Käru municipality, tall coniferous forests, but in the western part of Märjamaa you can already find the typical western Estonian junipers.
-However, Kehtna parish has been encroached upon by what seems to be a flat piece of the hilly landscape of southern Estonia, including the highest hill in western Estonia, Paluküla Hiiemägi, which is 106 m above sea level.
+In the eastern part of the county grow tall coniferous forests, but in the western part of Märjamaa you can come across juniper groves characteristic of Western Estonia.
+However, Kehtna parish has the hilly landscape of southern Estonia, including the highest hill in western Estonia, Paluküla Hiiemägi, which is 106 m above sea level.

 Seven rivers of three river basins (Keila, Pärnu and Kasari) originate from the marshes of Raplamaa.
 Forests and swamps provide a habitat for many animals and birds.
-All Estonian wild animals live here, such as wolf and lynx, bear, wild goat, wild boar and moose.
-In the marshes of Raplamaa, there are places where it is possible to observe the spring mating game of wild boar and grouse, and where black storks or bald eagles live, shy of humans.
+All Estonian wild animals live here, such as wolf and lynx, bear, deer, wild boar and moose.
+In the marshes of Raplamaa, there are places where it is possible to observe the spring mating game of wild boar and grouse, and where black storks and golden eagles live, wary of humans.

-Many different communities and endless transition zones grow rare plants.
+Many ecological community and endless transition zones grow rare plants.
 Of the 36 orchid species found in Estonia, 25 species have been found in Raplamaa.

 Famous people from Rapla